elifesciences/elife-bot/docs/components.md

 - Once a workflow execution is started, the ``decider.py`` and ``worker.py`` processes that are listening on the job queue will process the business logic or activity steps, respectively.
 - Each workflow execution will progress as programmed until the workflow execution is COMPLETED, FAILED, or TIMED_OUT (the common status values expected in automated jobs)

+Note on time clocks: In comparing the time on an EC2 micro instance and the time used in the SWF queue, the times can differ by more than 60 seconds.
+Preliminary results from searching the AWS forums indicate there is no approved method to synchronize clocks with the clock used by SWF.
+When planning cron (scheduled) jobs and calculating time, this greater than 60 second disparity may matter.

 ## Performance notes